sikopet/blog/publish/networking/01_net_basics.md

  * "T" in alt. names -- twisted pair

-CSMA/CD algorith (required by hubs)
+CSMA/CD algorithm (required by hubs)

  * a device that wants to send a frame waits until the LAN is silent
  * if a collission occurs, the devices that caused the collision wait a random amount of time and then try again